Next

 Was Jehu’s Mother a Davis?

 We are now beginning to understand our DNA matches with descendants of David Rogers Davis.
 Not including direct descendants of Jehu, dozens of his descendants’ DNA matches are consistent with them being our fifth cousins.
 This suggests that Jehu’s mother was a Davis.
 In 1827 David Rogers Davis left his Will naming his children.
 All his surviving daughters were married but none to a Babcock.
-We know that Benjamin Babcock died about 1826 when Jehu would have been about 14.
-If Benjamin’s wife died between 1812 and 1826, it would explain how she could be the mother of Jehu and daughter of David Rogers Davis but not named in his will.
+It appears from the 1820 census that Ms Davis was no longer in Benjamin’s household.
+If she died before 1920, it would explain how she could be the mother of Jehu and daughter of David Rogers Davis but not named in his will.
 We are searching for evidence to identify Ms. Davis.
 The Will of David Rogers Davis was recorded in DeRuyter, about 10 miles from Otselic.
-Could Jehu’s transition to Otselic be via DeRuyter?

 What We Know